Ben F. Johnson: Early life

 Johnson was the son of J.D. and Jimmie Johnson.
 He was born in Carroll County, Georgia but grew up in Atlanta.
 He graduated from Atlanta Boys High School in 1932.
 He began attending attended Emory University on a scholarship but that ended with the start of the Great Depression.
 With the loss of the scholarship he transferred to what was then known as the Georgia Institute of Technology's Evening School of Commerce before graduating from the University of Georgia in 1937.
 While attending Emory he became a member of Sigma Pi fraternity.
 He was accepted into Harvard Law School but chose to stay near home and attend Emory Law School because of his father's poor health.
-While working on his law degree, he became a member of Phi Delta Phi legal honor society and started a Big Brother mentoring program pairing first year law students with older students.
+During law school, he became a member of Phi Delta Phi legal honor society and started a Big Brother mentoring program pairing first year law students with older students.
 The program had the backing of the Emory administration.
 In 1939 he received his J.D. degree and finished first in his class.
 He began practicing law in Atlanta after graduation.
 That year he also married his wife, Stella Darnell.
 They had two sons, Ben F. Johnson III and Sherman D. Johnson.